AlexBujan/ctr/README.md

 python sim.py --activity 20 --sigma 3. --with-vm
 ```

-This will run a simulation with the specified parameters and safe the results to ".gdf" and ".dat" files
+This will run a simulation with the specified parameters and save the results to ".gdf" and ".dat" files
 in your local directory.
-Thus, it will not generate any figure by default.
+It will not generate any figure by default.